 - Queensgate, originally called Snowgate.
 The castle was renamed after Queen Alysanne Targaryen visited.

 - Castle Black, one of the three castles currently still in use.
-Castle Black is the largest maintained castle, and is located at the northern end of the kingsroad.
+Castle Black is located at the northern end of the kingsroad, and an eastern road leads toward Eastwatch.
 By 298 AC, it is held by six hundred brothers.

 - Sable Hall